joshbegley/nyt-latest/README.md

 `His roles in “Fargo” and “The Morning Show” both earned nominations, the first for playing a blowhard sheriff, the second for an Elon Musk-like character.`\
 https://nytimes.com/2024/07/17/arts/television/jon-hamm-emmys-fargo-morning-show.html

-**Local Sniper Fired at Trump Gunman as Gunshots Rang Out, Official Says**\
+**Local Officer Fired at Trump Gunman as Gunshots Rang Out, Official Says**\
-`The sniper did not fire the kill shot, but did “engage” the gunman, the Butler County district attorney said.`\
+`The officer did not fire the kill shot, but did “engage” the gunman, the Butler County district attorney said.`\
 https://nytimes.com/2024/07/17/us/local-sniper-trump-gunman.html

 **The Olympics Should Stand With Afghanistan’s Women Athletes**\